kailash-manasarovar/statement/docs/next-batch.md

 1. In Dubai after a month of swimming a km to a mile every day or every two days at the YMCA in Jerusalem, the groin injury - it is inner groin - is paining me during the night.
 It's something to do with the mattress which puts my rump/hips/groin in a lower position than my legs.
 I swim breaststroke and so kick out a lot and noticed the groin injury complaining a bit while swimming but it doesn't make sense unless it is structural, a caused injury, broken sutures, something surgical gone wrong and reopened again and again.
 1. And who was the woman at departures?
 I got jealous and remembered how awful that all was and started thinking of a cave or the nunnery again... was she Brunhilda?
 Isaiah 57.
 A nest indeed.
 Gosh, this is gonna be such a cool parallel plot line.
+1. In Jerusalem I visit the Wall every day, it's like visiting God Himself.
+Some days I visit David's tomb too - these are often the days when I feel like I'm on the battlefield and need some spiritual-warrior strength.
+I'm very conscious of the bloodline to Jesus but I'm not interested in the Christian sites so much.
+1. One day in Jerusalem, I suggest to my online friends that squirrel and I might do well in India because if the mousses are controlling everyone, at least me and him might stand a chance together in India - I talk a lot like this online (I never save these things, but they always know) ...
+I also look up "asylum in India" processes online.
+The next morning outside David's tomb they've set up an Indian woman with a MASSIVE plastic sign saying something like "Join us, you will be safe", or some such.. this is why I say these things about escape to India... but if the mousses control India, then that's out too even!

 ### Vidal Sastre Sanchez Hornero